Learning Outcome 1: Quick Facts

 Assessment Data Collection Plan

 Data is collected at the end of each event.
-Participants complete evaluations after they have visited the required number of event education stations.
+Participants complete evaluations after visiting the required number of educational stations.

 Existing Data

-Existing data from previous years is assessed and used to compare with data of future Alcohol Awareness Weeks and Safe Spring Breaks.
+Existing data from previous years is assessed and compared to data from future Alcohol Awareness Week and Safe Spring Break events.

 Analysis of Results

 Results are compiled in an Excel spreadsheet.
-Modification of the evaluation will allow for future data disaggregation.
+Future modifications to the evaluation will allow for greater data disaggregation.

 Use of Results

-Results are discussed among HPEC and appropriate Student Health Center staff in order to assess, and modify where applicable, presentation content and evaluate student’s intent in applying health-enhancing information and skills to their daily lives.
-Results will also be shared with appropriate committees that HPEC staff are members of, (e.g., Assessment Committee, Basic Needs Committee).
-Health educators review result analyses, existing data (e.g., Healthy Campus 2020 Objectives), current federal and state laws, and other information to inform its programs, activities and services.
-Appropriate modifications are implemented where indicated.
+Results are discussed among HPEC and Student Health Center staff to assess and, where appropriate, modify presentation content and evaluate students’ intent to apply health-enhancing knowledge and skills.
+Results will also be shared with relevant committees such as the Assessment Committee and Basic Needs Committee.
+Health educators review analyses, existing data, laws, and additional information to guide program improvement.
+Modifications are implemented where indicated.
 Results will be shared with the Student Life Assessment Council.